 How Nerve-Sparing Robotic Surgery Changed Incontinence

-20 years ago, a prostatectomy (the surgical procedure to remove the prostate) involved a large incision, blood loss, long hospital stays, long recovery periods, and a high risk of incontinence (due to the potential nerve damage and sphincter reconnection with the bladder).
-Today, Urologists, like Dr. Mani Menon, have radically improved patient outcomes by using computer-assisted robotic surgery that is “nerve-sparing”.
+20 years ago, a prostatectomy (the surgical procedure to remove part or the entire prostate) involved a large incision, blood loss, long hospital stays, long recovery periods, and a high risk of incontinence (due to the potential nerve damage and sphincter reconnection with the bladder).
+Today, Urologists, like Dr. Mani Menon, have significantly improved patient outcomes by using computer-assisted robotic surgery that is “nerve-sparing”.
 These improvements in surgical methods have significantly reduced the side effects of prostate surgery, including incontinence.

 Want to learn more about the Open Prostatectomy?
 Watch this animated video.
 Warning: Although this video is animated, it may be graphic for some viewers.